illumio/terraform-provider-illumio-core/docs/index.md

 }
 ```

 Some of the attributes can be specified via environment variables.
-Refer to schema for attributes which can be configured via environment variables.
+Refer to the schema for attributes that can be configured via environment variables.

 Provisioning
 ------------
-Currently terraform does not support post-processing of resources.
+Currently, terraform does not support the post-processing of resources.
 To provision changes, provision command can be used.

 To run provision, clone the provider repo and follow the commands.